-Shakespeare ZA aims to connect the groups described above.
-It is a virtual meeting-place, created to:
+This website is a virtual meeting-place, created to:

-- keep people who are interested in Shakespeare updated with news of South African productions, conferences and other events
+keep people who are interested in Shakespeare updated with news of South African productions, conferences and other events

-- take academic ideas out of the “ivory tower”
+take academic ideas out of the “ivory tower”

-- help pupils to gain pleasure and new skills from their schooling
+help teachers to reinvigorate their methods and materials, and help learners to gain pleasure and new skills from their schooling

-- make “Shakespeare” start to mean something different in South Africa
+make “Shakespeare” start to mean something different in South Africa.